-Mind the gap – closing the change management gap
+Gap between success and failure – Closing the change management gap

-A study carried out by IBM in 2009 on “Making Change Work” included the results of a survey from 1,500 Change Practitioners worldwide, the results were staggering.
+A study carried out by IBM on “Making Change Work” included the results of a survey from 1,500 Change Practitioners worldwide, the results were staggering.

 The change practitioners themselves reported the following change program success rates: